wristband-dev/nextjs-auth/README.md

 2. `tenantName` in LogoutConfig: This takes the next priority if `tenantCustomDomain` is not present.
 3. `tenant_custom_domain` query parameter: Evaluated if present and there is also no LogoutConfig provided for either `tenantCustomDomain` or `tenantName`.
 4. Tenant subdomain in the URL: Used if none of the above are present, and `parseTenantFromRootDomain` is specified, and the subdomain is present in the host.
-5. `tenant_domain` query parameter: Used as the final fallback.
+5. `tenant_name` query parameter: Used as the final fallback.

 If none of these are specified, the SDK redirects users to the Application-Level Login (Tenant Discovery) Page.